top of page

 Apart from its domestic laws, SVG has signed, ratified, and acceded to a number of international documents under the United Nations (UN) and the Organization of American States (OAS).
 These documents (declarations/treaties/conventions) may give rise to a number of international legal obligations.

 The UN is one of the largest international organizations in the world.
 Amongst other things, it is dedicated to promoting human rights.
 This includes promoting equality and non-discrimination.
-To learn more about the United Nations Human Rights System, follow this link.
-To also learn more about some of the different documents under the UN that SVG has signed, ratified, or acceded to, see the links below:
+To learn more about the United Nations Human Rights System, follow this link and check the UN Treaty Body Database for important documents.
+To learn more about some of the different documents under the UN that SVG has signed, ratified, or acceded to, see the links below:

 Charter